FAQ-Block sharpener

 New patent approved Pocketknife sharpener.

-Best kitchen knife sharpener
+What makes best kitchen knife sharpener work?

 Q: Why is it perfect as a knife sharpener for hunting knives?